disposableraft/the-curator/notes.md

 *Similar*: Artist similarity is a function of the model.
 The cosine similarity between two vectors is the distance to which they are similar or dissimilar.

+## On an Assumption Concerning CBOW and Skip-Gram

+In the first blog post on the curator, I said that the context window would split a 10-word sequence into two groups.
+But this presents a problem.
+What about sentences that are not equally divided by ten?

+What I think really might be going on, is the context window slides one word forward each iteration. $I_1 = {0,1,2,3,4}$ then $I_2 = {1,2,3,4,5}$.

+Update: This assumption is correct.
+I pulled the cbow function from the [python implementation](./notebooks/word2vec-cbow.ipynb) to inspect the iteration across sentences.
+My original intuition that the last artist in a show would not be associated with the first artist was correct. *But* this approach of running all combinations might be overkill.
+For instance, combinations of 5 might be overkill, while 5+n would be ideal.

 ## More Descriptive Edges

 One way the graph of similar artists could be more descriptive would be to add weights to the edges.
 Currently many edges are undirected: arrows point in both directions.
 But a weight could be derived from the distance in the cosine similarity between two artists.
 For instance, two artists: